 - · black (fermented) – made by further processing of leaves, including exposure to heat, light and crushing.

 The major difference between types of tea is their degree of oxidation (exposure to oxygen).
 Excessive oxidation is thought to be unhealthy.
 It is suggested that white and green teas may have greater health benefits than black or oolong tea.

 Traditionally, green (unfermented) tea is favoured in Asian countries, while Western countries tend to prefer black (fermented) tea due to the strong flavours from fermentation.
 Oolong (semi-fermented) tea has characteristics between green and black teas.
-White tea is a rarer and more expensive tea from a particular part of China but is gaining popularity worldwide.
-All varieties contain caffeine, a nervous system stimulant, although there are de-caffeinated versions of some teas.
+White tea is a rarer and more expensive tea from a particular part of China, but is gaining popularity worldwide.
+All varieties contain caffeine, a nervous system stimulant, although de-caffeinated versions of some teas are available.

 Protective compounds in tea

-More research is needed to determine the exact health benefits of tea drinking but it is suggested that tea benefits the bodies’ immune function, gut function, normalises blood pressure, reduces cardiovascular disease (CVD)risk, diabetes and dental decay.
+More research is needed to determine the exact health benefits of tea drinking, but it is suggested that tea benefits the body’s immune function, gut function, normalises blood pressure, reduces cardiovascular disease (CVD) risk, diabetes and dental decay.

 Heart disease and tea

 High blood cholesterol levels have been associated with coronary heart disease.
-There are two types of blood cholesterol.
-Low density lipoprotein (LDL), which blocks the arteries, and high density lipoprotein (HDL) which reduces LDL levels.
+The two types of blood cholesterol are low density lipoprotein (LDL), which blocks the arteries, and high density lipoprotein (HDL), which reduces LDL levels.

 It is believed that the polyphenols in tea help prevent atherosclerosis, a condition where fatty deposits cause narrowing of the arteries.